Jonnu Smith: Professional career

+Pre-draft

 Smith was one of 19 tight ends who received an invitation to attend the NFL Scouting Combine in Indianapolis, Indiana.
-He had an impressive performance and finished in the top five among tight ends in the majority of the drills.
-He placed second in the vertical jump and short shuttle, tied for third in the bench press, fourth in the broad jump, and finished sixth in the 40-yard dash in his position group.
+He had an impressive performance and finished in the top five among tight ends in most of the drills.
+Smith placed second in the vertical jump and short shuttle, tied for third in the bench press, fourth in the broad jump, and finished sixth in the 40-yard dash in his position group.
 On March 29, 2017, Smith opted to participate at FIU's pro day, along with Dieugot Joseph and ten other teammates.
 He performed the three-cone drill and positional drills for scouts and team representatives from 29 NFL teams and the Winnipeg Blue Bombers of the Canadian Football League.
 Throughout the pre-draft process, Smith had private workouts and visits with Atlanta Falcons, Tennessee Titans, New Orleans Saints, Miami Dolphins, and Minnesota Vikings.
-At the conclusion of the pre-draft process, Smith was projected to be a fourth or fifth round pick by NFL draft experts and analysts.
+At the end of the pre-draft process, Smith was projected to be a fourth or fifth round pick by NFL draft experts and analysts.
 He was ranked the tenth best tight end in the draft by NFLDraftScout.com and was ranked the 12th best tight end by NFL analyst Gil Brandt.